What debugging tools are available for Optic, SQL, or SPARQL code in MarkLogic Server?

 - For the optimizer:

-- You can see your current optimizer settings in your logs if you enable the "Optic Optimization" and "Optic Statistics" (or their SPARQL counterparts, "SPARQL Cost Analysis" and "SPARQL Value Frequencies").
+- You can see your current optimizer settings in your logs if you enable the "Optic Optimization" and "Optic Statistics" (or their SPARQL counterparts, "SPARQL Cost Analysis" and "SPARQL Value Frequencies") trace events.
 Unfortunately, you won't be able to do much with these optimizer settings on your own - but MarkLogic Support will likely ask you for that output if you're running into issues with the optimizer for further debugging on our side.

 - While you might not be able to change individual optimizer settings on your own, be aware that as an alternative you can remove the optimizer from the equation entirely by setting your query's optimization level to "optimize=0".